bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/getutcmilliseconds.md

 An integer number, between 0 and 999, representing the milliseconds portion of the given date object.
 This method is a companion to the other UTC based methods that give hour portion, minute portion, etc.; this method gives milliseconds portion.

 Not to be confused with Unix epoch time.
-To get total milliseconds since 1970/01/01, use the method “.getTime()”.
+To get total milliseconds since 1970/01/01, use the method ".getTime()”.

 Examples
 --------